jac459/meta/README.md

 You are done.

 The meta will now automatically restart after rebooting the pi.
 You can go to your NEEO app to search for new devices.
-As a keyword you can use "meta" to find the related drivers.
+As a keyword you can use "meta" to find the related device drivers.

 #### Some additional pm2 Commands to help you out in special Conditions